LucaCagnini/HMM-Kunitz/README.md

 blastp -query pdb_kunitz_rp.fasta -db all_kunitz_uniprot.fasta -out pdb_kunitz_nr_23.blast -outfmt 7
 ```
-we retrive the ids of all the proteins with high identity to the one with witch we have created our HMM model.
+The ids of all the proteins with high identity to the one with witch we have created our HMM model were retrived.

 ```
 grep -v "^#" pdb_kunitz_nr_23.blast | awk '{if ($3>=95 && $4>=50) print $2}' | sort -u | cut -d "|" -f 2 > to_remove.ids